 About K-Stud (Christian Association for Adult Education in Norway)

-Christian Association for Adult Education in Norway (hereafter referred to as “K-Stud”) is an educational co-operative body working to promote and strengthen learning amongst adults in congregations, organizations and institutions.
-The organization operates, helped by grants from the Ministry of Education and Research, and acts in accordance to the laws of adult education.
-K-stud consists of 74 voluntary member organizations and collaborating partners.
+Christian Association for Adult Education in Norway (hereafter referred to as “K-Stud”) is an educational co-operative body.
+We are working to promote and strengthen organised learning amongst adults in congregations, organisations and institutions.
+K-stud has 83 non-government member organisations and collaborating partners.

-Who can receive public grants?
+Who can receive public grants from K-stud?

 The actual applicant is, nevertheless, `the unit´ and the unit’s name must be stated in the application.